pace-of-mind/music-chips.com/_chips/the-rule-of-threes.md

 ---
 title: The Rule of Threes
 description: >
   The Rule of Threes in music is the idea that a song should have three main components: rhythm, melody, and a wildcard.
 Rhythm is not only the drums or percussions but all repeating elements of the song.
 Melody is the tune that the listener hums or sings along to.
-The wildcard is a unique aspect of the track, such as an unusual sound or a special effect, that sets it apart and makes it memorable.
-It is also referred as "ear candy" or "special element".
+The wildcard is a unique aspect of the track, such as an unusual sound, unexpected chord change, or a special effect, that sets it apart and makes it memorable.
+It is also referred as “ear candy” or “special element”.
 yt_video:
 genre:
   - all